MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/theory/assess/architect.md

 There are a number scenarios that could prompt for an alternative architecture.
 The following are a few examples:

 * PaaS alternatives: Platform as a Service (PaaS) deployments can reduce hosting costs, they can also reduce the time required to migrate certain applications.
-See the article on [Assessing Assets](assess.md) for a list of approaches that could benefit from a PaaS conversion.
+See the article on [Evaluating Assets](./evaluate.md) for a list of approaches that could benefit from a PaaS conversion.
 * Scripted Deployments / DevOps: If an application has an existing DevOps deployment or other forms of scripted deployment, the cost of changing that scripts could be lower than the cost of migrating the asset.
 * Remediation efforts: The remediation efforts required to prepare an application for migration can be extensive.
 In some cases, it makes more sense to modernize the solution, than it does to remediate underlying compatibility issues.